Shopping for clothes English vocabulary & phrases exercise part 1

 Below is a definition/description of each of the words in bold from the above text.
 Now choose the word/phrase from the question's selection box which you believe answers each question.
 Only use one word/phrase once.
 Click on the "Check Answers" button at the bottom of the quiz to check your answers.

-1. An adjective which describes the style/type of clothes that are worn in an office or a formal event, is called
+1. The word used to describe the style/type of clothes that are worn in an office or a formal event, is

 Smart: